Ensembl Compara provides cross-species resources and analyses, at both the sequence level and the gene level. Below is a list of those resources.

 ncRNA trees can be naturally mapped across releases using their RFAM identifier.

 Whole genome alignments

 Sometimes abbreviated as WGA, they are performed either pairwise between two species, or using multiple species.
-Pairwise alignments are based on lastZ-net (although we have not recomputed all the previous BlastZ-net and translated-Blat alignments).
+Pairwise alignments are based on lastZ-net (although we have not recomputed all the previous BlastZ-net).
+In the past, we also generated translated-Blat alignments.
 Multiple alignments are mainly based on the EPO pipeline (extended to include fragmented genomes) and Mercator/Pecan.
 More information →

 Following is the list of additional analysis that are applied on the whole-genome alignments:

 From the multiple alignments performed with the EPO pipeline, we can predict ancestral sequences for a number of ancestral taxa.
 More information →